Willamette Valley Wine Tour 2026: Top 10 Winieries to Visit

 Willamette Valley is Oregon’s biggest wine region, and the most popular wine you’ll find here is Pinot Noir.
 However, the region is also well-known for Pinot Gris, Chardonnay, Pinot Blanc, and Riesling.

 The Willamette Valley has a fairly mild climate throughout the year, with relatively hot, dry summers, and cold, wet winters.
-Its temperate climate provides the right conditions for Pinot Noir grapes, as well as other cool-climate varietes.
+Its temperate climate provides the right conditions for Pinot Noir grapes, as well as other cool-climate varieties.
 In fact, the hot, dry summers and cooler evenings speed up the ripening of the vines.

 Top 10 Best Willamette Valley Wineries